Muthubioinfo/population-genetics/Forward-simulation-ARG.md

 # Forward-Time Simulation with Ancestral Recombination Graph (ARG) using Tskit

 This shows how to simulate forward-time ancestry using a basic Wright-Fisher model and visualize it with tskit tables.
 The simulation stores the full Ancestral Recombination Graph (ARG) by tracking inheritance across generations, and models recombination optionally.
+This example is recreating from  tskit tutorial on [Building a forward simulator](https://tskit.dev/tutorials/forward_sims.html).

 ## Wright-Fisher Model